josephwright/josephwright.github.io/_posts/2009-10-06-a-model-dtx-file.md

 %&lt;/internal&gt;
 ```

-When extracting the dtx (with TeX or LaTeX), we need to generate the ins file and the README, which is done here.
-The ins file is quite simple: the the same process as the sty file.
+When extracting the `.dtx` (with TeX or LaTeX), we need to generate the `.ins` file and the README, which is done here.
+The `.ins` file is quite simple: the the same process as the `.sty` file.
 However, there are a couple of points about the README.
 First, we don't want DocStrip to add any extra text, hence `\nopreamble` and `\nopostamble`.
 Second, DocStrip can only make files with extensions, so the file has to be called README.txt.
 (It can be renamed later: hopefully there is no loss of clarity.)
 If plain TeX is in use, that is the end of the processing, whereas for LaTeX the group containing DocStrip can be closed.

 ```latex
 %&lt;*package&gt;